Privacy breach: More than 100 Hauora Tairāwhiti patient files in Gisborne missing

-A Gisborne physiotherapist who removed more than 250 files from her practice has been found guilty of misconduct due to the risk to her patients' privacy.
+A Gisborne physiotherapist who lost more than 100 patient files from her practice has been found guilty of misconduct due to the risk to her patients' privacy.

 Jane Moore committed the privacy breaches from 2012 to 2015 while working as a physiotherapist for Hauora Tairāwhiti district health board, according to a recent ruling by the NZ Health Practitioners Disciplinary Tribunal.